Originally published by IT Jungle, The 400

 Cobalt Iron yesterday unveiled a new analytics-infused virtual tape library (VTL) solution that it says will optimize and bring IBM i backup and recovery operations into sync with the rest of the enterprise.
 The offering lets IBM i users back up their data to anywhere – including on-premise and the cloud backups, with automated replication in between — but without giving up IBM i-specific features delivered through existing tools like BRMS and native commands.

-Delivered either as software or as an appliance (pre-loaded onto hardware like an IBM Storwize device), ADP is designed to automate many of the administrative tasks that must otherwise be carried out by people.
+Delivered either as software or as an appliance (pre-loaded onto hardware like an IBM Storwize device), Compass is designed to automate many of the administrative tasks that must otherwise be carried out by people.
 That includes not just managing the backup policies and provisioning new resources, but managing the underlying servers and storage infrastructure (VIOS, anyone?) and even monitoring data replication to disaster recovery sites in complex hybrid scenarios spanning on-premise and public (or private) clouds.

 “Data protection is the largest application in the enterprise.
 It’s the most brutal.
 It touches the most systems and the most applications, and has to do the most work in the shortest period of time,” Spurlock tells IT Jungle.
 “Analytics drives all that and allows us to constantly tune and optimize the layers of the systems, the locations of the systems, and deliver the right policies and the right restore requirements and the right data when customers need it.